 Also, LifeCell carries a reputation for having the highest retrieval experience.
 Before release, the cryo bags undergo several pre-release tests which include recipient HLA typing and a genetic screening test that covers sequence checks for 1000+ Inherited Genetic Disorders as part of the safe transplantation program.

-It has successfully released 57 samples in India (across 13 hospitals in metro and non-metro cities) and 76 samples overseas.
+It has successfully retrieved 83 samples - 64 in India and 19 Internationally (across 11 hospitals).
 It also has a worldwide shipment experience with the US, Singapore, Thailand, and India where released samples are delivered free of cost, right at your doorstep.

 When you choose LifeCell’s community stem cell banking program, your baby’s precious cord cells can be stored on an annual fee basis or for 21 years or 75 years depending on the storage program you choose.